 Security considerations

-This section is still incomplete, and I plan to bring it to the attention of the W3C Security Interest group I'm co-chairing to get a better assessment, which will most likely occur after the Gobal Digital Collaboration conference in Geneva where I will hold a small speech about all this.
+This section is still incomplete, and I plan to bring it to the attention of the W3C Security Interest group I'm co-chairing to get a better assessment, which will most likely occur after the Global Digital Collaboration conference in Geneva where I will hold a small speech about all this.

 Get in touch if you like to meet or attend in Geneva!